 How much time do you spend building confidence that they can change?

-Key to motivational interviewing is creating a relationship with the patient as demonstrated in the figure below.
+Key to motivational interviewing is creating a relationship with the patient.
 The motivational interviewing spirit focuses on: [#coull-aj-taylor-vh-elton-r-et-al.-2004,#miller-wr-rollnick-s]

 - Expressing empathy through respectful communication

 - Developing two minds (raising awareness of ambivalence)